sag333ar/HiveFlutterKit/lib/ux/dhive/dhive_docs/README.md

 ### Parameters:

 - `key` (Key?): Optional.
 An optional key for the widget.
 - `dhive` (HiveFlutterKitPlatform): **Required**.
 The instance of `HiveFlutterKitPlatform` used to interact with the Hive blockchain.
 - `account` (String): **Required**.
 The username of the Hive account whose blog entries are to be fetched and displayed.
 - `onTap` (Function?): Optional.
 Callback triggered when a blog entry is tapped.
 It typically receives the `Discussion` object of the tapped entry.
 - `onAuthorTap` (Function?): Optional.
 Callback triggered when the author's avatar or name is tapped.
 It might receive the author's username as a parameter.
 - `onCategoryTap` (Function?): Optional.
 Callback triggered when the blog entry's category is tapped.
 It might receive the category string as a parameter.
 - `onUpvoteTap` (Function?): Optional.
 Callback triggered when the upvote icon is tapped.
 It might receive the `Discussion` object or its identifier.
--   `onDownVoteTap` (Function?): Optional.
-Callback triggered when the downvote icon is tapped.
-It might receive the `Discussion` object or its identifier.
 - `onCommentTap` (Function?): Optional.
 Callback triggered when the comment icon is tapped.
 It might receive the `Discussion` object or its identifier.
 - `onReblogTap` (Function?): Optional.
 Callback triggered when the reblog icon is tapped.
 It might receive the `Discussion` object or its identifier.

 ### Usage Example: